 Is a Credit Check Required for the Wyoming Mortgage Lender Bond?

 Surety companies will run a credit check on the owners of the lending company to determine eligibility and pricing for the Wyoming Mortgage Lender Bond.
 Lenders with excellent credit and work experience can expect to receive the best rates.
 Lenders with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the lender’s credit.

 How Much Does the Wyoming Mortgage Lender Bond Cost?

-The Wyoming Mortgage Lender Surety Bond can cost anywhere between $188 to $1,250 per year.
+The Wyoming Mortgage Lender Surety Bond can cost anywhere between $188 to $1,250 per year or $19 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Mortgage Lender Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 |600 – 624||$470||$47|